maddox/kart/README.md

 ![kart emulator retroarch frontend](https://cloud.githubusercontent.com/assets/260/2924359/aec71d2e-d731-11e3-8bee-97b6e1b60680.png)
 ## Platforms

-Kart is powered by [Atom Shell](https://github.com/atom/atom-shell), a cross platform application shell.
+Kart is powered by [Electron](https://github.com/atom/electron), a cross platform application shell.

-While it's being developed in Mac OS X, Atom Shell is multi-platform so Kart will easily eventually work on Windows and Linux.
+While it's being developed in Mac OS X, Electron is multi-platform so Kart will easily eventually work on Windows and Linux.

 ## Tech Stack

-From the Atom Shell README:
+From the Electron README:

-> Atom Shell lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
+> Electron lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
 It is based on node.js and Chromium and is used in the Atom editor.

-Atom Shell wraps up [Chromium](http://www.chromium.org) and integrates it with Node.js so you have access to the local system.
+Electron wraps up [Chromium](http://www.chromium.org) and integrates it with Node.js so you have access to the local system.
 This allows for really fast iterative development for an application of this nature.